sciZer0/7/v/README.md

 In the future, in the creative economy, donations will most likely play the most important role in monetization of creators.

+We believe the new blockchain  protocol  is very (or even most) suitable for upcoming creative economy.

 <br>